Property Ownership in Careyes

 Costa Careyes is located within what is known as the "restricted zone", this applies to any land located within 50 kilometers of the Mexican coast or 100 kilometers from any bordering countries.

 This was originally put in place (in 1917) to avoid from foreign invasion but today, the restricted zone is simply a legacy of Mexican culture and history.
 It is not a ploy to stop foreigners from investing in Mexico.
-In fact, Mexico’s Foreign Investment Law (enacted December 28, 1993) was created to protect foreigner rights in the restricted zone and to ensure the safe and legal acquisition of real estate.
+Mexico’s Foreign Investment Law (enacted December 28, 1993) was created to protect foreigner rights in the restricted zone and to ensure the safe and legal acquisition of real estate.

 Now within the current regulations you can purchase and own real estate here in Mexico via a Fideicomiso or establishment of a foreign owned Mexican Corporation.